pwin/owlready2/README.rst

 ****************

 * Support several class property types : some, only, some + only, and direct relation
+* Optimize search() when only the number of returned elements is used
 * Bugfixes:
   - Fix functional class properties with inheritance
   - Fix dupplicated instance list restrictions when calling close_world(ontology)